smlavine/tmp/SETUP.md

 	# the config to automatically redirect HTTP traffic to HTTPS.
 	letsencrypt
 	systemctl restart nginx  # Use your web browser to check it works!

-3. Create a new user.
-You can name it whatever you want but ```tmp``` seems like a good one.
-This is the user that people will SSH into to use the service.

-	useradd -m tmp  # If you want, set a shell for easier administration passwd tmp  # For now, at least, give the user a strong password

-4. Add the following to the end of your ```/etc/ssh/sshd_config```:

-	Match User tmp
-		ForceCommand /home/tmp/tmp-login

-This will make it so that those logging in as ```tmp``` can do nothing except interact with the tmp service.

-5. If you have password authentication disabled, add your public SSH key to ```/home/tmp/.ssh/authorized_keys```.

 TODO: continue writing this as I go.